aggeorgiev/learninglocker-docker/README.md

 ./build-dev.sh
 ```

-To configure adjust settings in .env:
+To configure just copy over the content from .env.example to .env and change the values to your needs:

 * DOCKER_TAG - git commit (SHA-1) to be used ("dev" for images built by build-dev.sh)
 * DATA_LOCATION - location on Docker host where volumes are created